lynnpye/SRAssetPatcherPlugin/README.md

 And right now it only even attempts to work by converting a .WAV on disk to an AudioClip, and only specifically for Music requests.
 I plan to add more functionality.

+This is no longer true, as I've switched to using the UnityEngine.WWW class do the loading, which means I can now *drumroll* handle WAV *and* OGG.
+Yay.

-At the moment, the WAV to AudioClip conversion is courtesy of [WavUtility.cs by deadlyfingers](https://github.com/deadlyfingers/UnityWav).
+>At the moment, the WAV to AudioClip conversion is courtesy of [WavUtility.cs by deadlyfingers](https://github.com/deadlyfingers/UnityWav).
 Thank you, deadlyfingers.

+I would not have gone as far as I have without that code to start with.

 That said, yes, I would like to see this expanded to allow for more dynamic loading options.
 And efficiently, too.
 The current implementation does no caching, for example.
 But.... beyond all of that... yes, the following could be said: